Tech500/Heating-System-Monitor/README.md

 ### Hardware Setup

-Project used 2- ESP32 Devkit v1 Development boards, on the Master MCP9808 Presicion temperature sensor with interrup pin, and a MLX90614 Infrared temperature sensor.
+Project used three- ESP32 Devkit v1 Development boards, on the Master MCP9808 Presicion temperature sensor with interrup pin, and a MLX90614 Infrared temperature sensor.
 Outside Slave used a BME280.

 1. **Master Device**:
    - Connect the ESP32 to a sensor or input that can detect heating system activity (e.g., temperature sensor, current sensor).